2015 Houston Texans season: Week 12: vs. New Orleans Saints

 The Texans beat the Saints 24–6, extending their winning streak to 4 games.
-With the win, Houston went to 6–5 for their first winning record of the season.
+With the win, Houston went to 6–5 for their first winning record of the season and they finished 2-2 against the NFC South.
 The Texans' defense didn't allow a single touchdown for New Orleans, the first time the team failed to score a touchdown since December 24, 2005.